ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 title: 'IT Governance and Mangement - Overview'
 date: '2022-03-27'
 subject: 'development-articles'
-description: 'Considering some definitions from Control Objectives for Information Technology (COBIT), which is a framework for governance and management specifically tailored to IT, Evaluate, Direct, and Monitor (EDM): which would cover the main governance activities, to access and evaluate the needs of the stackholders, to direct through priorization and monitoring results, and, Plan, Build, Run, and Monitor (PBRM): which would cover the main management activities, that would mean to put the government dispositions into action and to be monitored.'
+description: 'Considering some definitions from Control Objectives for Information Technology (COBIT), which is a framework for governance and management specifically tailored to IT, Evaluate, Direct, and Monitor (EDM): which would cover the main governance activities, to access and evaluate the needs of the stakeholders, to direct through priorization and monitoring results, and, Plan, Build, Run, and Monitor (PBRM): which would cover the main management activities, that would mean to put the government dispositions into action and to be monitored.'
 ---

 # IT Governance and Mangement - Overview